tmcarey/steam-appticket-go/README.md

 ## SteamAppTicket struct

-The `SteamAppTicket` struct represents a Steam app ticket and contains various fields that provide information about the ticket.
-Here's an overview of each field:

 - `AuthTicket []byte`: The raw authentication ticket for the app.
 - `SteamID uint64`: The Steam ID of the user who owns the ticket.
 - `GCToken uint64`: The game connect token for the app.